Countdown to Auto Solutions RES Spring Show Series

 Bermuda Harness Pony Racing Round Up

-In Harness Pony Racing at the National Equestrian Center on Vesey Street saw a large crowd on hand for a day of racing.
+In Harness Pony Racing at the National Equestrian Center on Vesey Street saw many scratches on a cold evening.

 In the 1:04&4 & Faster Time Bar Class, Reel patrol with Andrea Westerfield clocked a winning time of 1:05&1, Custard the Dragon and Andy Stoneham finished second clocking 1:05&4, finishing third was Tyler Lopes in the bike of Google Me clocking 1:06 and Simsfield Hardtimes and Phillip Correia finished fourth with a time of 1:06&4.

 David Burrows Jr. in the bike of Spirit of Brona won the 1:10&1 – 1:11&4 Time Bar Class when they were clocked at 1:09&2, while Rock On and Kelsey Durham finished second clocking 1:11 flat, Kool the Fire clocked a winning time competing in the 1:12 & Slower Time Bar Class with a time of 1:11&4 and Maurice Raynor in the bike of Catch Me If You Can finished second in 1:19&4.

 Rookie driver Tahzii Flood in the bike of Major Medical won both Heats in the 1:07&2 – 1:10 Time Bar Class, in their first heat Flood and Major Medical clocked 1:08 flat, Something Royal with Andrea Westerfield in the bike finished second clocking 1:10&1 and A Touch of Red and Ryan Manders finished third clocking 1:10&2.